leonickl/vcard-archive-explorer/README.md

 As a parser I use JeroenDesloovere\VCard, but I have customised the VCardParser::parseBirthday method, because the original one uses DateTime, which cannot recognise all birthday types.
 I am using my own Date class now.

+Get started:
+- Install dependencies via `composer install`.
+- Run `php people` to show a list of all contacts that displays name, phone numbers, mail addresses and birthdays.